On the geometry of symmetry breaking inequalities: Generalized Dirichlet Domains

 The \emph{Schreier-Sims table} is a representation of a permutation group $G \leq S_{n}$.
 The construction is as follows.
 Consider the chain of nested pointwise stabilizers defined as: $G^{0}:= G$ and $G^{i} := \{g \in G^{i-1} \talque g(i) = i \}$ for each $i\in[n]$.
 Note that the chain is not necessarily strictly decreasing (properly), and we always have that ${G^{n-1} = \{ \id \}}$.
 For a given $i\in [n]$ and $j\in\text{Orb}_{G^{i-1}}(i)$, let $h_{i, j}$ be any permutation in $G^{i-1}$ which maps $i$ to $j$.
 Hence, $U_{i} := \{h_{i, j}: j \in\text{Orb}_{G^{i-1}}(i)\}$ is a transversal for the cosets of $G^i$ in $G^{i-1}$.

 We arrange the permutations in the sets $U_{i}$, for $i \in [n]$, in an $n \times n$ table $T$ where $T_{i,j}= h_{i, j}$ if $j \in \Orb_{G^{i-1}}(i)$ and $T_{i,j}=\emptyset$ otherwise.

-The most interesting property of this representation of $G$ is that each $g \in G$ can be uniquely written as $g = g_{1} g_{2} \cdots g_{n}$ with $g_{i} \in U_{i}$, for $ i \in [n]$.
+The most interesting property of this construction is that each $g \in G$ can be uniquely written as $g = g_{1} g_{2} \cdots g_{n}$ with $g_{i} \in U_{i}$, for $ i \in [n]$.
 Therefore, the permutations in the table form a set of generators of $G$ which is called a \emph{strong generating set (SGS)} for $G$~\cite{seress03}.